top of page

 An owl was born in the barn.

 It was tiny.
-She was just a baby owl.
+It was just a baby owl.

-I held her in my arms and fed her corn.
+I held it in my arms and fed it corn.

-I did not forget.
+I did not forget to do it.
 That was my job.

 If they read it smoothly, great!
 If they stumble, have them keep working until they get it right.